-I am on a social experiment this year to try and fully or partially self-fund a few research projects of mine.
-These projects are about to kick off or in the making, and the proceeds from my artwork will make them happen.
+I am on a social experiment to try and fully or partially self-fund a few research projects of mine via the proceeds from my artwork.
+Two of these projects have kicked off and the other is in the making.

 A Thousand Lives Saved: Restoring the Human-Snake Relationship

 Sri Lanka’s wildlife is in crisis, significantly through human-wildlife conflict.
 The island nation, half the size of Virginia and even smaller than Tasmania, is shared by over 22 million humans and the most evolutionarily diverse community of snakes on the planet, including some of the most venomous snakes known.
 As a result, Sri Lankans, mostly farming communities, have one of the highest snake bite related deaths in the world: an estimated 1-2 people die every day in Sri Lanka due to snake bites.
 Many survivors of snakebites suffer from long-term effects impacting their jobs and livelihoods.
 For every snake bitten victim, many snakes are killed by humans due to fear and misunderstandings, threatening snake populations.
 Over 32% of the country’s unique snake fauna is classified as threatened.
 The Sri Lankan government spends over $10 million US/year treating snakebites and importing snake antivenom, draining funding from other medical and development issues.

 Fortunately, this conflict can be significantly healed with an education-based solution.
 Through a thoughtfully crafted series of science-backed and creative educational programs at a national scale (TV and social media campaigns), rigorous data collection to evaluate success, and introduction of a snake gaiter suitable for farmers, we can save 100s of human and 1000s of snake lives each year.
 The audience will be the entire country.

 This project is partially funded by the National Geographic Society.